 Texas has the 3rd Highest Property Tax Rate in the Nation

 ^This is according to Memphis Invest.
 The blog says that "525 Texas cities increased their property tax rates by more than 3.5% in 2017.
 Now the cap is lower and anything over that is automatically put on the ballot."

 New Appraisal Standards

-Apparently there's been some transparency issues between appraisals and tax rates.
-In an effort to clear up confusion a new process has been put together: 1.
+Apparently, there's been some transparency issues between appraisals and tax rates.
+In an effort to clear up the confusion, a new process has been put together: 1.
 Valuing the property; 2.
 Protesting the values; 3.
 Adopting the tax rates; 4.
-Collecting the taxes.
+Collecting taxes.
 Now two notices will be sent separately to property owners.
 First to deliver the appraised value and second to notify of the tax rate.
 Among a few other minor changes, all members of the appraisal review board will be undergoing more rigorous training.

 When does the Tax Rules Take Effect?

 January 1st of 2020.